bobovski66/Revelations/README.md

-# The Revelation of Our Times
+# The Disclosure of Our Times
 ## A Vision of the Years of Discord

-*In the manner of prophetic witness*

 ---